 1 SECTION 1.
-Chapter ATCP 161 (title) is repealed and recreated to read:

-SOMETHING SPECIAL FROM WISCONSIN

-3 SECTION 2.
-ATCP 161 Subchapters I, IV, V and VI are repealed.
+Ch.
+ATCP 161 (title) is repealed and recreated to read: 2 SOMETHING SPECIAL FROM WISCONSIN 3 SECTION 2.
+Subchs.
+I, IV, V and VI of ch.
+ATCP 161 are repealed.
 4 SECTION 3.
-Chapter ATCP 163 is created to read: 5 Chapter ATCP 163 6 AGRICULTURAL DEVELOPMENT 7 ATCP 163.01 Definitions.
-In this chapter: 8 (1) "Authorized department official" means the department secretary, deputy secretary, or assistant 9 deputy secretary.
-10 (2) "Department" means the Wisconsin department of agriculture, trade and consumer protection.
-11 (3) "Grants" means grants for agricultural or economic development.
-12 Note: Grants that are administered by the Division of Agricultural Development.
-13 (4) "Grant applicant" means a person who submits a grant proposal.
-14 (5) "Matching funds" means the cash value of the project contributed by the grant award recipient.
-15 A matching contribution may be in the form of capital, land, labor, equipment or cash related to 16 the grant project.
-17 (6) "Person" means an individual, corporation, cooperative, partnership, limited liability company, 18 trust, governmental entity, academic institution, or other legal entity.
+Ch.
+ATCP 163 is created to read: 5 Chapter ATCP 163 6 AGRICULTURAL DEVELOPMENT 7 ATCP 163.01 Definitions.
+In this chapter: 8 (1) "Applicant" means a person who submits a grant proposal.
+9 (2) "Authorized department official" means the department secretary, deputy secretary, or assistant deputy 10 secretary.
+11 (3) "Department" means the Wisconsin department of agriculture, trade and consumer protection.
+12 (4) "Grant" means a grant for agricultural or economic development.
+13 Note: Agricultural or economic development grants are administered by the Division of Agricultural 14 Development.
+15 (5) "Matching funds" means the cash value of the project contributed by the recipient.
+A matching fund 16 may be in the form of capital, land, labor, equipment, or cash related to the project.
+17 (6) "Person" means an individual, corporation, cooperative, partnership, limited liability company, trust, 18 governmental entity, academic institution, or other legal entity.
 19 (7) "Recipient" means a person who receives a grant.
 20 ATCP 163.02 Grant proposals.
-(1) The department may at any time, issue a request for grant 21 proposals.
-The department shall issue a request for grant proposals at least once during every state 22 fiscal biennium for which grant funding is appropriated.
-A request for grant proposals shall include 23 all of the following: 24 (a) A deadline date for submitting a grant proposal.
-25 (b) An address for submitting a grant proposal.
+(1) The department may at any time, issue a request for grant proposals.
+21 The department shall issue a request for grant proposals at least once during every state fiscal biennium for 22 which grant funding is appropriated.
+A request for grant proposals shall include all of the following: 23 (a) A deadline date for submitting a grant proposal.

+(b) An address for submitting a grant proposal.